dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     @InjectBinding(named="itemRegistry", preset="provider") ItemRegistry itemRegistryFromProvider; // <-- from the provider preset.
 We can only use the interface for the type declaration, not the ProviderItemRegistryDelegate type.

     public void main() throws NoSuchMethodException, SecurityException, IllegalAccessException {
-        // use java reflection to access the unavailable method 'addPermanent(Item item)': itemRegistryFromProvider.getClass().getMethod("addPermanent", Item.class).invoke(itemRegistryFromProvider, new SwitchItem("SillyExample"));
+        // use Java reflection to access the unavailable method 'addPermanent(Item item)': itemRegistryFromProvider.getClass().getMethod("addPermanent", Item.class).invoke(itemRegistryFromProvider, new SwitchItem("SillyExample"));
     }
 }